 As it stands, there are three main types of collaboration in the pop-up business:

 You could have anything at all within your pop-up, e.g. a barber, a masseuse, a cheesemonger, a social gaming lounge.
 It can be something that enriches your brand or just a fun experience to draw customers in.
-A great team who does this very well is Barcouche with its several locations across Belgium!
+A great team that does this very well is Barcouche with its several locations across Belgium!

 2) Sharing a Pop-up Venue